Smile2Buy/s2b-ops/README.md

 # s2b-ops

-> This repository will store the declarative configurations and desired state for my applications and infrastructure deployments.
+> This repository will store the declarative configurations and desired state for my applications and infrastructure deployments under Gitops with ArgoCD.